Quantum optical shallow networks: CONCLUSIONS

 \section{CONCLUSIONS}

 In this work, we designed a quantum optical analogue of a shallow neural network.
-We mathematically proved the analogy between our protocol and its classical counterpart, demonstrating its universal approximation capabilities.
-Increasing the number of neurons leads to improved expressivity, without modifying the number of resources.
-This is a superexponential speedup over classical algorithms, with comparable accuracy.
+We mathematically proved the analogy between our protocol and its classical counterpart, demonstrating its universal approximation capabilities (provided that the number of hidden neurons is sufficient to counteract the normalization constraints).
+Increasing the number of neurons leads to improved expressivity, without modifying the number of resources: a superexponential speedup in inference, with comparable accuracy over classical shallow neural networks.
+This opens new possibilities for inference tasks in low photon-number conditions, or for evaluating kernel methods in embedded devices with limited computational power.

 Despite supporting an arbitrary number of hidden neurons, our architecture is still constrained to scalar outputs.
-Increasing the output dimension would include new possible applications, from multinomial classification tasks or multivariate regressions.
+Increasing the output dimension would include new possible applications, from multinomial classification tasks to multivariate regressions.
 For example, this can be achieved by employing alternative encoding methods, multi-port optical components in place of the beam splitter, or partial photon-number-resolving detectors to encode multiple output nodes in multiple regions of limited spatial sensitivity.
+Another possible future direction is a rigorous mathematical characterization of the universal approximation capabilities of the proposed model, taking into account the underlying physical constraints and normalization conditions.

+Beyond these extensions, the proposed approach is particularly well suited to inference tasks such as binary hypothesis testing in imaging, where the objective is to detect the presence of a target or an anomaly, rather than reconstruct a full image.
+Such scenarios arise in biological sensing and remote detection under stringent photon constraints, due to eye-safety requirements, weak signals, or limited acquisition times, where conventional pixel-resolved imaging is inherently inefficient.